huggingface/lerobot/examples/7_get_started_with_real_robot.md

 **(Optional) Use your iPhone as a camera on MacOS**

-If not already the case, enable the Continuity Camera feature:
+For using your iPhone as a camera on MacOS, enable the Continuity Camera feature:
 - Make sure your Mac has macOS 13 or later and your iPhone has iOS 16 or later.
 - Sign in both devices with the same Apple ID.
 - Connect with a USB cable for a wired connection or turn on Wi-Fi and Bluetooth on both devices.

 For more info, see [Apple support](https://support.apple.com/en-gb/guide/mac-help/mchl77879b8a/mac).

-Your iPhone should be detected in the next section.
+Your iPhone should be detected using our script in the next section.

 **Instantiate**